 While only Otago was able to claim full university status, the colleges in Auckland, Canterbury and Wellington made periodic attempts to gain this, the first of these being in 1918.
 A Royal Commission in 1925 considered making Auckland a full university, with Canterbury and Wellington remaining colleges within the University of New Zealand, while five years later another plan was to abolish the university and replace it with two independent universities.
 Despite occasional discussions over the next few years, the issue was only resolved with the Hughes Parry report of 1959, prepared by Professor (later Sir) David Hughes Parry, a former Vice-Chancellor of the University of London.

 Abolition of University of New Zealand

-The Hughes Parry report recommended that the University of New Zealand be abolished and that four standalone universities be established.
-To ensure that national needs were met, he also recommended that a central national authority be established and made operational before the University was disestablished.
+The Hughes Parry report recommended that the University of New Zealand be abolished and four standalone universities be established.
+To ensure that national needs were met, he also recommended that a central national authority be established and made operational before the university was disestablished.
 This body, the University Grants Committee (UGC), was to be given financial as well as academic responsibility for the universities.
-To allow for a smooth transition, it was to come into being on 1 January 1961, one year before the University was to be disestablished.
+To allow for a smooth transition, it was to come into being on 1 January 1961, one year before the university was to be disestablished.

 Although the Hughes Parry report made no recommendation as to a committee of Vice-Chancellors, it suggest they should meet regularly to exchange information, and the Act creating the UGC also set up the NZVCC.
 As with the UGC, it did not formally assume responsibilities until 1 January 1962, but started work the previous year.